Honey super added to a British National beehive during a spring nectar flow in the United Kingdom

 Before adding the super, check that the queen excluder is clean, flat and not blocked with wax or propolis.
 A badly clogged or poorly seated excluder can make it harder for bees to move up into the super.

-If bees refuse to move above the queen excluder, the problem is often not the excluder alone.
+If bees refuse to move above the queen excluder, the excluder may not be the only issue.
 Check colony strength, weather, nectar flow and whether the super contains usable comb.
-Also make sure there is enough room below the excluder for the queen to continue laying.

 Adding Supers Too Early Or Too Late